wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 relief-shaded USGS 7.5' topographic maps in addition to Google's standard map types.
 The web site accessed and type of map initially shown are determined by a Preferences menu setting labeled "URL for web map navigation."
-The help file has more informtion about it under "Configuration Settings."
+The help file has more information about it under "Configuration Settings."

 2) Miscellaneous fixes: Field descriptions display as tooltips on table header;
 Linked local files, not just images, are tested for validity and included in